 to subject to euthanasia: to euthanize injured animals.

-Also eu·than·a·tize [yoo-than-uh-tahyz] /yuˈθæn əˌtaɪz/; especially British, eu·tha·nise, eu·than·a·tise .
+Also eu·than·a·tize [yoo-than-uh-tahyz]; /yuˈθæn əˌtaɪz/; especially British, eu·tha·nise, eu·than·a·tise .

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2020

-Example sentences from the Web for euthanized
+Example sentences from the Web for euthanize

 Other questions: Should nuisance bears be euthanized if they are serial offenders?In Florida, Sprawling Humans Confront the Bears Who Lived There First|Jacqui Goddard|March 22, 2014|DAILY BEAST

 If we need to get rid of these animals, they need to be rounded up and euthanized by qualified wildlife experts.

 euthanise Austral euthanaze or euthanase (ˈjuːθəˌneɪz)

 (tr) to kill (a person or animal) painlessly, esp to relieve suffering from an incurable illness

 C20: back formation from euthanasia